thinkinglabs/aws-iam-policy/DEVELOPMENT.md

 # Development Guidelines

+## Setup

+The Node.js version is managed by [`volta`](https://volta.sh/).

+Volta will automatically download the pinned Node.js version from `package.json`.

+Therefore, the project does not have a `.nvmrc` file.

 ## Publishing a new package

 To create a new version of the package, we run the following command manually: